btzy/CS4212-compiler/Programming Assignment 3 Readme.md

 The GCC cross-compiler should be invokable using the `arm-linux-gnueabi-gcc` command (see the `run.sh` script for details).

-You should also define the `GEM5_DIR` environment variable to the location of your gem5 installation (without trailing "/").
+You must also define the `GEM5_DIR` environment variable to the location of your gem5 installation (without trailing "/").
 If not specified, the default location used is `$HOME/Documents/gem5` (see the `run.sh` script for details).

 You need both prerequisites in the following sections.